swedenconnect/technical-framework/Identity Binding.md

 <a name="making-a-binding"></a>
 ### 2.1.
 Making a Binding

-A user can make an identity binding through a various [Identity Binding Processes](#identity-binding-processes).
+A user can make an identity binding through various [Identity Binding Processes](#identity-binding-processes).
 These processes are run independently or in combination, aimed at achieving a clear and unambiguous identity binding.

 <a name="eidas-node-queries"></a>
 ### 2.2. eIDAS-node Queries